kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-45-1.png)<!-- -->

-Or plot a heatmap of top genes (top by AUC by default)
+Or we can plot a heatmap of the top genes (top by AUC, by default)

 ``` r